containerbuildsystem/atomic-reactor/docs/config.md

 **version** which must be 1.

 **clusters** is a map of platform names, with each value being a list.
 Each list item describes an OpenShift cluster that can handle builds for that platform.
+The list is in order of preference, most preferred first.

 The cluster description includes a **name**, which must correspond to the instance names in the osbs.conf available to atomic-reactor; a **max_concurrent_builds** integer describing how many worker builds this cluster should be allowed to handle; and an optional **enabled** boolean which defaults to true.